zerothi/sisl/docs/installation.rst

 conda
 -----

-Installing sisl using conda can be done using
+Installing sisl using conda can be done by

 .. code-block:: bash

     conda install -c zerothi sisl

-On conda sisl is also shipped in a developer installation for more up-to-date releases, this may be installed using:
+On conda, sisl is also shipped in a developer installation for more up-to-date releases, this may be installed using:

 .. code-block:: bash